I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 1. Only letters (upper and lower case) and numbers are allowed in the passphrase.
 The length must be between 8 and 63 characters.

-2. Don’t remove or change the “#-lines” and the “country_code=US” value!
-Otherwise, the 2.4 GHz 40 MHz and the 5 GHz 40 and 80 MHz settings will most likely not work and probably crash hostapd!
-In use, TorBox changes this file along to the selection in the configuration sub-menu.
+2. Don’t remove or change the “#-lines” and the country_code=US value!
+Otherwise, the 2.4 GHz 40 MHz and the 5 GHz 40 and 80 MHz settings will probably not work and will crash hostapd!
+In use, TorBox changes this file along with the selection in the configuration sub-menu.
 However, if you delete values (even the ones with #), TorBox doesn’t re-add them again!

 # Edit /etc/default/hostapd